aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 A conclusion is simply the place where you got tired of thinking.
+> 🥠 Change is inevitable, except for vending machines.

-Last update: Sun Dec 29 05:08:14 2024
+Last update: Mon Dec 30 05:09:01 2024

 ### Let's play! 🎮